anam-hossain/laravel-and-elasticsearch/README.md

 ## Setup

 ### ElasticSearch
 Install ElasticSearch 6.7 or higher.
-The code should work with latest version of ElasticSearch.
-However, the code only tested with ElasticSearch 6.7
+The code should work with the latest version of ElasticSearch.
+However, the code is only tested with ElasticSearch 6.7

 Add the following to `.env` file: